IHTSDO/snomed-publish/lib/importexport/README.md

     3829433029  20080731  1 900000000000207008  102977005 102976001 0 116680003 900000000000010007  900000000000451002
     3829434024  20080731  1 900000000000207008  413337008 306751006 0 116680003 900000000000010007  900000000000451002
     etc.

+###RDF Schema
+Serialise Snomed to <a href="http://www.w3.org/TR/rdf-schema/" target="_blank">RDF Schema<a/>.
+Requires a full RF2 import (concepts, descriptions, statements) for conversion.
+Renders the RDF Schema in <a href="http://www.w3.org/TR/REC-rdf-syntax/" target="_blank">RDF/XML format</a>.

+For more detail on how we mapped Snomed to RDF Schema, take at look at the <a href="https://sites.google.com/a/ihtsdo.org/technical-dev/write-ups/mapping-snomed-to-rdf-schema" target="_blank">Snomed Documentation</a>.

 ###Canonical
 A special format for representing the canonical form of Snomed.
 For more information on the canonical form and how it is calculated, see the [canonical library](/lib/canonical)